SnowConvert AI (scai) Command Reference

 scai codeCode operations: extract, convert, add, deploy, find, where

-scai dataData operations: migrate, validate, worker, orchestrator, diagnostics
+scai dataData operations: migrate, validate, worker, orchestrator, doctor

 scai licenseInstall offline license for air-gapped environments